aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

 ## 5. Feature engineering
 Feature engineering refers to creating most useful features out of the data.
 This represents one of the patterns in machine learning: feature engineering has a greater return on investment than model building and hyperparameter tuning. [[Source]](https://www.featurelabs.com/blog/secret-to-data-science-success/)

-Feature engineering refers to a geneal process and can involve both **feature construction**: adding new features from the existing data, and **feature selection**: choosing only the most important features or other methods of dimensionality reduction.
+Feature engineering refers to a general process and can involve both **feature construction**: adding new features from the existing data, and **feature selection**: choosing only the most important features or other methods of dimensionality reduction.
 There are many techniques we can use to both create features and select features.

 For this problem, we will try to construct polynomial features.

 ### Polynomial Features
-Here, we find interactions between the significant features.
-The correlation between the interaction features are target are checked.If the interaction features are found to have greater correlation with the target compared to the original features, they are included in the machine learning model as they can help the model learn better.
+Here, we find interactions between significant features.
+The correlation between the interaction features are target are checked.
+If the interaction features are found to have greater correlation with the target compared to the original features, they are included in the machine learning model as they can help the model learn better.

 ```python